emorvant/emorvant.github.io/index.md

 [CV (in french)](CV/CV_MORVANT.pdf)

-Since October 2014, I am an associate professor (maître de conférences, [HDR](/_posts/2025-04-07-HDR.md)) at [University Jean Monnet](https://portail.univ-st-etienne.fr) of Saint-Etienne (France).
+Since Oct.
+2014, I am an associate professor (maître de conférences, [HDR](/_posts/2025-04-07-HDR.md)) at [University Jean Monnet](https://portail.univ-st-etienne.fr) of Saint-Etienne (France).
 I work at [Hubert Curien Laboratory](https://laboratoirehubertcurien.fr) in the [Data Intelligence team](https://laboratoirehubertcurien.univ-st-etienne.fr/en/teams/data-intelligence.html).
 I am in charge of the 2nd year of BSc in Computer Science since July 2015 and of the 1st year since 2024.
-From October 2013 to September 2014, I was a postdoctoral researcher at [ISTA](https://ist.ac.at/) (Institute of Science and Technology Austria) in the [Christoph Lampert group](https://pub.ist.ac.at/~chl/) (Computer Vision and Machine Learning).
+From Oct.
+2013 to Sept.
+2014, I was a postdoctoral researcher at [ISTA](https://ist.ac.at/) (Institute of Science and Technology Austria) in the [Christoph Lampert group](https://pub.ist.ac.at/~chl/) (Computer Vision and Machine Learning).

 I obtained my Ph.D. in computer science (machine learning) at the [Laboratoire d'Informatique Fondamentale](https://www.lis-lab.fr) (now LIS) of Marseille in the [Qarma team](https://qarma.lis-lab.fr), under the direction of [Amaury Habrard](https://perso.univ-st-etienne.fr/habrarda/) and [Stéphane Ayache](https://stephane-ayache.pedaweb.univ-amu.fr/wordpress/).
 The main objective of my thesis was to study the learning of majority vote for supervised classification and domain adaptation.
 This work was supported by the ANR project VideoSense.
 I was also a member of PASCAL2 Network of Excellence.